ibm-cloud-docs/vpc/vsi_is_object_storage_auth.md

 1. From the [{{site.data.keyword.cloud_notm}} console](https://console.cloud.ibm.com/vpc){: external} menu bar, click **Manage** &gt; **Access (IAM)**, and select **Authorizations**.
 2. Click **Create**.
 3. Select a source and target service for the authorization.
-Specify **Infrastructure Service** as the source service.
+Specify **Infrastructure Services** as the source service.
 Specify **Image Service for VPC** as the resource type.
 Specify **Cloud Object Storage** as the target service.
 4. Select a role to assign access to the source service that accesses the target service.
 5. Click **Authorize**.